Nine Inch Nails Releases Tron: Ares Remix Album

 Comments 2

 One of my faves, Chicago's Pixel Grip, is on here doing a version of "As Alive as You Need Me to Be."
-If you liked it, check out "Bet You Do." off their latest album, Percepticide. ๐ค๐ผ
+If you liked it, check out "Bet You Do." off their latest album, Percepticide. 🤘🏼

 I hope it's better than the movie score.
 I may be heavily biased due to my hardcore fandom of Daft Punk but I found the NiN score to be a bit anemic.
 Unlike the Tron Legacy soundtrack which made the movie better / worth watching, I thought this one blended too much into the background.
 Waiting for your official verdict before I decide to jump in.

-Hello!
-In order to comment or fave, you need to be a current kottke.org member.
-If you'd like to sign up for a membership to support the site and join the conversation, you can explore your options here.
+In order to comment or fave, you need to be a kottke.org member.
+Check out your membership options.

 Note: If you are a member and tried to log in, it didn't work, and now you're stuck in a neverending login loop of death, try disabling any ad blockers or extensions.
 Or try logging out and then back in.
 Still having trouble?
 Email me!